 - Expensive transport costs are eliminated with virtual events.
 No need to take planes, buses or cars to the fundraiser, as all your attendees will need to do it connect and enjoy!

-- Hotels, rentals, and restaurant bookings are also a huge saving when it comes to virtual charity events, as registrants will be participating from the comfort of their homes, offices or gardens.
+- Hotels, rentals, and restaurant bookings are also a huge saving for virtual charity events, as registrants will be participating from the comfort of their homes, offices, or gardens.

 With all these savings on utilities and incidentals when planning your virtual fundraiser, you will be able to offer your participants cheaper registration fees and more value for money.
 Who doesn’t like to save money and still get great value for their spending?

-Naturally, the main cost surrounding virtual fundraisers is the tech side of things.
+Naturally, virtual fundraisers’ main cost is the tech side of things.
 So make sure to examine the following tech costs when pricing your event.

 - Choose the best platform for virtual events